ericlinagora/libfprint-CS9711/tests/README.md

    `umockdev-record /dev/bus/usb/001/005 > DRIVER/device`

-5. Record interaction of `capture.py` (or other test) with the device:
+5. Record interaction of `capture.py` (or other test) with the device.
+To do so, start wireshark and record `usbmonX` (where X is the bus number).
+Then run the test script:

-   `umockdev-record -i /dev/bus/usb/001/005=DRIVER/capture.ioctl -- python3 ./capture.py DRIVER/capture.png`
+   `python3 ./capture.py DRIVER/capture.png`

-   Files `capture.ioctl` and `capture.png` will be created as the result of this command.
+   Save the wireshark recording as `capture.pcapng`.
+The command will create `capture.png`.

 6. Add driver's name to `drivers_tests` in the `meson.build`.
 7. Check whether everything works as expected.